 The health-promoting effects of green tea have been subject to extensive research, and are attributed to the antioxidant properties of catechin polyphenols(1).

 Polyphenols can be found in many of the plant-based foods we eat.
 A few examples include: isothiocyonates in cabbage and broccoli, epigallocatechin in green tea, capsaicin in chili peppers, resveratrol in red wine, curcumin in turmeric and many more.

 Polyphenols and polyphenol supplements are the subject of increasing scientific and clinical interest because of the possible health benefits associated with their consumption.

 If you are a Healthcare Professional, visit our dedicated section of the website, where we deepen the theme of polyphenols.

-By taking 2 Pomi-T® capsules a day, you can easily integrate a source of natural polyphenols into your nutritional plan as part of a healthy and balanced diet.
+By taking 2 Pomi-T® capsules a day, you can integrate your diet with a natural blend of polyphenols.

 Claire is training for a marathon and takes 2 Pomi-T® capsules every day as a polyphenol supplement to support her gruelling training schedule.

 Jack and his wife Pauline both take daily Pomi-T® supplements.
-Jack needed some convincing at first but now feels that the benefits of polyphenols have a positive effect on his wellbeing and improve his general health.
+Jack needed some convincing at first but now he is in love with the product.

 Lifestyle behaviour and cancer prevention (European Medical Journal)